 It can happen on social media, travel websites, or the city itself.
 As usual, the target is a person with money who is unfamiliar with the place.

 If you don’t want someone else to mess up your vacations, we suggest taking responsibility.
 Avoid visiting places without any prior knowledge.
-We’ll show you the common scams and how to avoid them.
+We’ll show you the common scams and how to avoid tourist traps.

 Online Travel Scams